-Our special educational needs (SEN) co-ordinator (SENDCO) for KS1 is Mrs McAllister and the KS2 SENDCo is Mrs S Tucker.
+Our special educational needs co-ordinator (SENDCO) for Early Years and KS1 is Mrs McAllister and the KS2 SENDCo is Mrs S Tucker.
 Any appointments to meet with either SENDCo can be made via the school office.

 At Oakhill Primary School we are proud to provide a safe, stimulating and inclusive learning environment where every member of our community is valued and respected.